cdoremus/deno-blog/posts/End-to-end_test_a_Deno_webapp_using_deno-puppeteer.2022-08-14.md

   afterEach(async () => {
     await page?.close();
     await browser?.close();
-    await server?.close();
   });
   // test functions next. . .
 });
 ```

+The app server is used in all tests, so the server instance is initialized and
-Use of the `beforeEach` and `afterEach` functions assure that each test begins
+closed in the `*All` functions.
+Use of the `beforeEach` and `afterEach`
+functions assure that each test begins with a freshly-created puppeteer browser
-with a freshly-served webapp and puppeteer browser.
-The `close` calls done in
-`afterEach` prevents the occurrence of `leaking resources' errors.
+and page.
+The `close` calls done in `afterEach` prevents the occurrence of
+'leaking resources' errors.
+Make sure that the page object is always closed
+before the browser object.

 Note that the `server`, `browser` and `page` variables need type annotations to
 avoid TypeScript 'implicit any' errors.